Smart Strategies to Legally Cut Construction Labor Costs

 If your initial estimates are off, it can lead to either over-allocating resources, which wastes money, or under-allocating, which can delay the project.

 Now, unless this is your first project, you probably already have a rough idea of how much your labor costs are.
-However, to improve accuracy and avoid surprises, it’s important to take a more detailed approach:
+To improve accuracy and avoid surprises, it’s important to take a more detailed approach:

 Don’t skimp on creating an accurate cost estimate.
 Accurate cost estimation helps prevent unnecessary spending and makes it easier for you to stick with your project budget.